numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 The weighted sum is passed to the Non-linearity, then regularization and into the output layer.
 The output layer creates a prediction which can then be compared to existing data.
-The errors are used to calculate the lass function and update weghts in the hidden layer and output layer.)](_static/tutorial-deep-learning-on-mnist.png)
+The errors are used to calculate the loss function and update weights in the hidden layer and output layer.)](_static/tutorial-deep-learning-on-mnist.png)

 - _The input layer_: